AdobeDocs/experience-manager-64.en/help/communities/using/functions.md

 ### Page Function {#page-function}

-The page function adds a blank page to the community site that it is wired into the features of the community site : login, menu, notifications, messaging, theming and branding.
+The page function adds a blank page to the community site that it is wired into the features of the community site: login, menu, notifications, messaging, theming and branding.
 Content may be added to the page using the [standard AEM authoring mode](../../sites/authoring/using/editing-content.md).

 When added to a template, the only configuration is for the [Title and URL Settings](#title-and-url-settings).